rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230713_New York Times Podcasts.md

 *  But these kinds of conversations were basically the norm throughout my tutoring.
 *  And these were not cynically conspiring students that desperately were just trying to rig the
 *  system.
-*  It was very clear to me that they felt that this is what was expected of them.
+*  It was very clear to me that they felt this is what was expected of them.
 *  This is what was wanted from them.
 *  And they were just trying to do it as best they could.
-*  The Supreme Court hands down the ruling that overturns affirmative action.
+*  So the Supreme Court hands down the ruling that overturns affirmative action.
 *  What do you think?
 *  What was the first thing that came to your mind?
 *  I think what I thought is that things are just going to get worse.